k-lautenbach/HMS-Sports-App/README.md

 This repo contains our semester project for CS320: Intro to Databases.
 It includes our infrastructure setup (containers), project databases, and UI pages.

+## Directions to Set Up and Start Containers

 ## Prerequisites

 - A GitHub Account